GoogleCloudPlatform/cloud-foundation-fabric/examples/third-party-solutions/wordpress/cloudrun/README.md

 # Wordpress deployment on Cloud Run

 43% of the Web is built on Wordpress.
-Because of its simplicity and versatility, Wordpress can be used for internal websites as well as customer facing e-commerce platforms in small to large businesses while still offering security.
+Because of its simplicity and versatility, Wordpress can be used for internal websites as well as customer facing e-commerce platforms in small to large businesses, while still offering security.

 This repository contains the necessary Terraform files to deploy a functioning new Wordpress website exposed to the public internet with minimal technical overhead.